yukai-sam-huang/yukai-sam-huang.github.io/_pages/about.md

 My research interests lie in revenue management, dynamic resource allocation, online assortment optimization, and approximate algorithms.
 My work focuses on developing innovative solutions and frameworks that address complex challenges in these areas, with the aim of advancing both theoretical understanding and practical applications.

-I am fortunate to be advised by **Professor Jacob Feldman**, whose guidance has been instrumental in shaping my research journey.
+I am fortunate to be advised by Professor Jacob Feldman , whose guidance has been instrumental in shaping my research journey.

-I hold a Bachelor's degree in Applied Mathematics from **Shanghai Jiaotong University** and a Master's degree in Statistics and Operations Research from the **University of North Carolina, Chapel Hill**.
+I hold a Bachelor's degree in Applied Mathematics from Shanghai Jiaotong University and a Master's degree in Statistics and Operations Research from the University of North Carolina, Chapel Hill.

 Feel free to explore my website to learn more about my research, CV, and teaching experience.
 I am always open to discussions and collaborations, so don't hesitate to reach out!